Research plan guidelines for applying HELSUS Postdoctoral Fellowship (personal funding) and HELSUS Fellowship for a project

 1.3 Publication plan

-- Plan for publishing of research results, dissemination and communication to the scientific community, potential end-users and the general public, including open access issues
+- Plan for publishing of research results, dissemination and communication to the scientific community, potential end-users and the public (e.g. via social media channels, blog entries), including open access issues.

 - Research methods, described so as to explain how they will contribute to answering the research questions/confirming the hypotheses.